 Jointly owned property – Any assets that you own jointly with someone will not pass under the intestacy rules; your share will pass to the surviving joint owner.
 You do need to own the asset as “joint tenants” and not as “tenants in common” for this rule to apply.

 Remarriage – As soon as you re-marry, any will in effect on that date will cease to be valid.
 That is right; marriage automatically revokes a will made previously.
 Unless you re-write your will, you will be deemed to have died intestate.

 Protecting children from an earlier marriage – If your estate is worth less than £250,000, your surviving spouse would receive your entire estate.
 This leaves them free to leave this money to whoever they wish in their own will; your children from a previous marriage may not feature in their will.
 In this instance, your children from an earlier marriage could potentially receive nothing.
 Even if your estate is worth more than £250,000, if it includes a jointly owned family home, this will pass to the new spouse on death (outside of intestacy laws).
 After the spouse has taken the first £250,000, when the remainder is shared 50/50 with the surviving spouse, there may be little for the surviving children from the earlier marriage.

 Making a legally valid will is the best way to protect those you love for the future and ensure that your wishes are met.
-I will be following up this post shortly with a guide to the easiest and cheapest way to write a legally binding will.
+See here for my guide to the easiest and cheapest way to write a legally binding will.
 Follow me on Facebook, Twitter or sign up to my newsletter to be notified of new posts.